The holiday season has come and gone, and here we are, bringing you a new development update.

 Well, you’re right.
 But that’s just the tip of the iceberg!

-Most of the backend related work for the last weeks has been focused on our Stacking of Opinion Pools algorithms.
+Most of the backend related work for the last weeks has been focused on our Staking of Opinion Pools algorithms.

 Last time we talked about defining how things should function.
 Now it’s time to see how those functions really work, converting our concepts from words to math and logic.